-- Acted for a Borough Counsel in High Court proceedings arising out of works required under the Environmental Protection Act 1990 to remediate contaminated land below a historic petrol station.
+- Acted for a Borough Council in High Court proceedings arising out of works required under the Environmental Protection Act 1990 to remediate contaminated land below a historic petrol station.
 Krista has advised in connection with the professional obligations of the environmental consultant/contractor/project manager and structural engineers.

 - Acted for the main contractors in a dispute concerning the design and construction of a double basement at a property in Holland Park.
 The case concerned allegations of negligent design and construction of the foundations, Party Wall Act 1996 issues and liability for damage to neighbouring properties.

-- £10m professional negligence claim against quantity surveyors in a project to convert and restore a historic manor house in to a first class hotel.
+- £10m professional negligence claim against quantity surveyors in a project to convert and restore a historic manor house into a first class hotel.

 - Junior counsel to the Ministry of Defence concerning the design and construction of a £multimillion offshore berthing facility for nuclear submarines.